Rookout/docs/docs/dotnet-container-tutorial.md

 For the best and most reliable debugging experience, add a couple of settings to your `.csproj` file(s):

 1. Set the debug information format to `portable`.
-2. Embed sources in the PDB file for verificaiton.
+2. Embed sources in the PDB file for verification.

 ```xml